Kbafekr/MusicCloud/README.md

 View a live demo [here:](https://soundcloudcloneaa.herokuapp.com)

 ## Features
-* Create, edit, delete, and search for songs.
+* Create, edit, delete, and listen to songs.
-* Create, edit, delete, and search for playlists.
+* Create, edit, delete, and listen to albums.

 ## Setup
   1. Clone this repository and ```npm install``` at root directory.